AmericanPresidentJimmyCarter/yasd-discord-bot/README.md

 ## Changelog

-- 2022-08-24: Added k_lms sampler, which is now the default.
+- 2022-08-24: Added k_lms and other k-diffusion samplers, with k-lms now the default.
 DDIM is still electable with "(sampler=ddim)" argument.

 ## Installation